Edition I · MMXXVI · Strictly By Invitation

 International Cooperation

 Establishment of concrete mechanisms for cooperation between maritime actors across jurisdictions.
-Positioning Galápagos as a global reference point for maritime governance in protected environments.
+Contributing to the positioning of Galápagos as a reference point for maritime governance in protected environments.

 — 01